tarcinapp/entity-persistence-service/README.md

 - **Entities** can represent user profiles, configuration objects, notification, blog posts, products, campaigns, documents, or even IoT devices.
 - **Lists** can model playlists, wishlists, saved searches, shopping carts, or collections.
 - **Reactions** can track likes, ratings, flags, reviews, bookmarks, follows, or measurement signals from IoT devices.

-📌 The service significantly reduces **Time-To-Value** for digital products, internal tools, and early-stage startups by solving key backend concerns out-of-the-box.

 📌 Each record — whether an entity, list, or reaction — is automatically decorated with a consistent set of **managed fields**, including:
 - `_id`